voyeg3r/dotfiles/rcfiles/vim/wiki/Plano-de-aula.md

 # Lesson 19
 + Express past habits
-+ Express actions one is accustomed to / Express frequency
++ Express actions one is accustomed to / Express frequency (modulo 1 - pg 20)
 + Used to / Be + used to / How often

 # Lesson 20
-+ Differentiate Present Perfect Siimple
++ Differentiate Present Perfect Simple
 + and Present Perfect Continuous

 # Lesson 21